danielballan/jupyterhub-share-link/README.md

 ## Try it &mdash; with containers or without containers

-This works with both local process spawners and container-based spawners.
-If contaienrs are used, the service will ensure that the shared notebook is opened in a server running the same container image as that which it was shared from.
+This approach should be compatible with any spawner.
+Two examples are given here, a local process spawner and a container-based spawner.

 ### With Containers